Pat Benatar

-Patricia Mae Giraldo (née Andrzejewski; formerly and still professionally Benatar /ˈbɛnətɑr/; born January 10, 1953) is an American singer and songwriter.
-In the United States, she has two multi-platinum albums, five platinum albums, and 15 US Billboard top 40 singles, while in Canada she had eight straight platinum albums, and she has sold over 36 million albums worldwide.
-She is also a four-time Grammy Award winner.
-She was inducted into the Rock and Roll Hall of Fame in November 2022.
+Patricia Mae Giraldo (née Andrzejewski; professionally Benatar /ˈbɛnətɑr/; born January 10, 1953) is an American singer and songwriter.
+In the US, she has two multi-platinum albums, five platinum albums, and 15 US Billboard top 40 singles, while in Canada she had eight straight platinum albums, and has sold over 36 million albums worldwide.
+She is a four-time Grammy Award winner.
+She was inducted into the Rock and Roll Hall of Fame in 2022.

-Benatar's debut album, In the Heat of the Night (1979), was her breakthrough in North America, especially in Canada, where it reached No. 3 on the album chart.
-Two hit singles from the album were released: "Heartbreaker"; and "We Live for Love", the latter written by her lead guitarist and future husband, Neil Giraldo.
+Benatar's debut album, In the Heat of the Night (1979), was her breakthrough in North America, especially Canada, where it reached No. 3 on the album chart.
+Two hit singles from the album were: "Heartbreaker"; and "We Live for Love", the latter written by her lead guitarist and future husband, Neil Giraldo.
 Her second album, Crimes of Passion (1980), was her most successful work, peaking at No. 2 in North America and France, being certified 4× and 5× platinum in the US and Canada, respectively.
-The single "Hit Me with Your Best Shot" reached the top 10 in the US and Canada and is considered to be her signature song.

-Her third album, Precious Time (1981), was another success, topping the US Album Chart and becoming her first top 10 album in Australia.
+The single "Hit Me with Your Best Shot" reached the top 10 in the US and Canada, and is her signature song.
+Her third album, Precious Time (1981) topped the US Album Chart, and became her first top 10 album in Australia.
 Its single "Fire and Ice" charted highly in the US and Canada.

-Benatar's next and fourth album, Get Nervous (1982), sold less well than her previous two albums, but did include the North American hit "Shadows of the Night".
+Benatar's fourth album, Get Nervous (1982), sold less well than her previous two albums, but included the North American hit "Shadows of the Night".

-Benatar's sound then began to move towards more atmospheric pop.
-The single "Love Is a Battlefield" (1983) was her biggest hit in most countries, reaching No. 1 in the Netherlands, Australia, and on the US Rock Tracks chart, as well as No. 5 on the US Hot 100.
-The live album it came from, Live from Earth (1983), her fifth album overall, was her biggest seller in Australia, Germany, and the Netherlands.
+Benatar's sound moved towards more atmospheric pop.
+The single "Love Is a Battlefield" (1983) was her biggest hit in most countries, reaching No. 1 in the Netherlands, Australia, the US Rock Tracks chart, and No. 5 on the US Hot 100.
+The live album it came from, Live from Earth (1983), was her biggest seller in Australia, Germany, and the Netherlands.
 Her fifth album was Tropico (1984), and its lead single "We Belong" reached the top 10 in several countries, including No. 5 on the US Hot 100.

-Benatar's sixth album, Seven the Hard Way (1985), sold less well, but it yielded two singles harking back to the rock vein: "Invincible", a top 10 hit in North America; and "Sex as a Weapon".
+Benatar's sixth album, Seven the Hard Way (1985), sold less well, but yielded two singles harking back to the rock vein: "Invincible", a top 10 hit in North America; and "Sex as a Weapon".
 Her follow-up seventh album, Wide Awake in Dreamland (1988), marked a resurgence in sales in Canada and Australia, and was her highest charting album in the UK.
 Its rocker, "All Fired Up", was a significant hit in Canada, Australia and the US.

-Benatar released four additional albums between 1991 and 2003: True Love (1991); Gravity's Rainbow (1993); Innamorata (1997); and Go (2003).
+Benatar released four additional albums between 1991 and 2003: True Love (1991), Gravity's Rainbow (1993), Innamorata (1997), and Go (2003).